SeriousGuy888/csc207-team-project/TeamContract.md

   - Members should not disappear (e.g. go on a sudden vacation; become excessively locked in to review for an exam for a week, thus not responding to team messages) without first notifying other members.

-- All communications should remain friendly, respectful and professional.
+- All communications should remain friendly, respectful, and professional.

 - Criticisms are welcomed only if they are constructive, project-focused, and accompanied by suggestions for improvement.